Obsesión (Aventura song)

-"Obsesión" is a song by Dominican-American bachata band Aventura with Judy Santos as the female vocalist.
+"Obsesión" ("Obsession") is a song by Dominican-American bachata band Aventura with Judy Santos as the female vocalist.
 It was included on their second studio album, We Broke the Rules (2002), and an English-language version was made for the same album.
 The song achieved success in many countries, topping many international charts.
 In France, the song held the number-one slot on the French Singles Chart for seven weeks, and as of August 2014, it is the 19th-best-selling single of the 21st century in France, with 565,000 units sold.
-A radio remix of the song was added to the 2004 special edition version of Love & Hate, which was exclusively released in Italy.
+"Obsesión" sold two million copies in Europe alone.

 In 2004, the song was covered by 3rd Wish featuring Baby Bash and production from Mintman on their album Reflections of the South.
-This version was less successful than the original version but still reached number seven in Switzerland, number five in Germany, number two in Austria and number 12 in France.
+This version became a top-10 hit in Austria, Germany, and Switzerland.
 Later, in 2005, Mexican-American singer Frankie J made an English and more soul-styled version of the song, also featuring Baby Bash, called "Obsession (No Es Amor)" for his album The One.
 This version was successful in the United States, Australia, and New Zealand, reaching the top five in all three countries.

 Content

 The lyrics for "Obsesión" were written by Aventura vocalist Romeo Santos, and the refrain is performed by the female singer Judy Santos (no relation).
-The lyrics of the song speak about a man who likes a woman to the point of obsession.
-However, this feeling is "not love", but only just an obsession.
+The lyrics of the song speak about a man who likes a woman.
+However, it soon becomes clear that this feeling is "not love", but an obsession.